openstack-archive/dragonflow/doc/source/specs/virtual_tunnel_port.rst

 Create one virtual tunnel port for each supported tunnel type.
-So, no matter how many Dragonflow nodes are there in the OpenStack cloud, each node will only need to create and maitain several tunnel ports.
+So, no matter how many Dragonflow nodes are there in the OpenStack cloud, each node will only need to create and maintain several tunnel ports.
 These tunnel ports will be created at the Dragonflow controller's first startup.

 For example, the tunnel port will be: